 |What is cueing?||Cueing is a visual, audible or tactile signal used as a prompt or instruction, for example, to lift a leg and take a step.
 Studies have shown visual cueing is highly effective in assisting a person, who has difficulty walking, to take new steps.|

 |Why does a visual cue work?||For people experiencing symptoms of walking difficulty, visual cueing in the form of an object or projected light on the ground in front of them can assist their mobility.

 During a freeze of gait episode, the neural pathway to instruct your body “to walk” is obstructed.

-But when you see a Visual Cue, it activates the visual sensory receptors in your brain.
+When the person sees a visual cue, it activates the visual sensory receptors in the brain.